ethereumclassic/ethereumclassic.github.io/content/blog/2023-05-10-comparison-of-ethereum-classic-and-bitcoin-monetary-policies/index.md

 ## Discount Per Era

 In the case of Ethereum Classic, the discount per era is 20%.
-This means that since genesis, ETC has paid miners 5 ETC in the first era, then 4 ETC, then 3.20, and now is paying 2.56 which is the current era.
+This means that since genesis, ETC paid miners 5 ETC in the first era, then 4 ETC, then 3.20, and now pays 2.56 per block during the current era.

 Bitcoin’s discount per era is 50%.
 This means that since genesis, BTC has paid miners 50 BTC in the first era, then 25 BTC, then 12.50, and now is paying 6.25 which is the current era.